alekseygenerozov/mse/README.md

 #Updates to stellar evolution routines src/sse/evolv1.f

 1. mlwind.f has been replaced with the Cosmic version.
-2. hrdiag.f has been replaced with the Cosmic version, with some minor adjustments: (i) remnantflag is replaced with nsflag (ii) code related to bh spin and pisn tracking is commented out
+2. hrdiag.f has been replaced with the Cosmic version, with some minor adjustments: (i) remnantflag is replaced with nsflag (ii) code related to bh spin and pisn tracking is commented out.
-3. evolv1.f: tweaks to check with radial conversion.
+   *hardcoded pisn = 45 and rembar_massloss = 0.5